pow-auth/pow/lib/extensions/email_confirmation/README.md

 ## Configuration

-Add the following section to your `WEB_PATH/templates/pow/registration/edit.html.eex` template (you may need to generate the templates first) after the e-mail field:
+Add the following section to your `WEB_PATH/templates/pow/registration/edit.html.eex` template (you may need to generate the templates first) after the `pow_user_id_field` field:

 ```elixir
 <%= if @changeset.data.unconfirmed_email do %>